rendyuwu/sidecar-ai/templates/INSTALLATION.md

 ### Meta & Fun
 - Actor Interview
 - Reader Comments
-- Perspective Flip
+- Perspective Flip (included in Starter Pack)
 - Meta Narrator (coming soon)

-### Utilities
-- Template Maker (creates new templates for you!)
-- Grammar Guardian (coming soon)
-- TLDR Generator (coming soon)

 ## Creating Your Own

-### Quick Method: Use Template Maker
+### Quick Method: Use Built-in AI Template Maker

-1. Import `_template-maker.json`
-2. Run it manually
+1. Click **🪄 AI Maker** button in Sidecar AI settings
-3. Describe your sidecar idea in chat
+2. Describe your sidecar idea in plain English
-4. Copy the generated JSON
+3. AI generates the complete JSON configuration
-5. Save as new template file
+4. Export it as a new template file or add directly to sidecars

+See [AI Template Maker Guide](../docs/AI-MAKER-GUIDE.md) for detailed instructions.

 ### Manual Method